 - The training takes a full school year.

 We have training groups in Christchurch every year.
-Training is also in Blenheim in 2017, and is planned for the West Coast in 2018 and South Canterbury in 2019.
+Training is on the West Coast in 2018 and planned for South Canterbury in 2019 and Blenheim in 2020.

 Funding for Reading Recovery Teachers